 In a world where people can do whatever they please, it would click that it would be a safer place to live.
 Although the world can be a safe place, there are moments when protection may be required.
 Pepper spray is one of the most straightforward and affordable forms of self-defense for people to possess.
 But before anyone goes out there and purchases one for themselves, it's essential to understand the laws surrounding its possession in each state.

 In all 50 states and Washington D.C., it is legal to use pepper spray for self-defense purposes.
-However, some states only allow the use and carry of pepper spray under certain circumstances.
+However, some states only allow the use and carrying of pepper spray under certain circumstances.

 For instance, some states have certain circumstances where people can only carry pepper spray based on its/their size, concentration, age (at least 18 years old, and/or restrictions (felons are not allowed to purchase pepper spray).
-Currently, 13 states have specific conditions for their pepper spray law.
-Washington D.C. is also included within this list.
+Currently, 16 states have specific conditions for their pepper spray law.

 Pepper spray is legal in all 50 states, but some states have conditions and restrictions in place.
 Below are the pepper spray laws for each state.
 Each is warranted to be true according to the best available information; however, those looking to purchase or carry pepper spray should always verify local, state, and federal laws.

 Pepper Spray Legality

 |Alaska||Legal||Cannot be sold to minors. | To carry on school property, the user must have permission and be at least 21 years old.|

 |Arkansas||Legal with Restrictions||Product canisters cannot exceed 150 cc or 5.07 fluid oz.|